rcstilborn/PhilipsHue/README.md

 ```

 ## Dependencies
-boost, sll and gmock for testing
+boost, ssl and gmock for testing

 ## Usage